West Tulsa, Tulsa: Education

-History

-West Tulsa became an incorporated town on September 14, 1907, and held its first city election that October.
-It was annexed by the City of Tulsa on September 7, 1909.

-West Tulsa had one of the first amusement parks in the area, having its first visitors before 1920 at a park owned by the Park Addition Company, which operated a dance hall, concessions, and boat rides.
-In 1921, the Electric Amusement Park Company took control over the site, adding the only miniature train ride in Oklahoma at the time.
-By 1922, the company contracted to operators of carousel and Ferris wheel rides, but financial problems closed the park in 1925.
-After changing hands, the park reopened in 1928, remodeled and renamed as Crystal City and featuring Tulsa's giant Zingo roller coaster.
-Operation of the park was successful until a fire in 1956 burned down the bath house and Casa Loma dance hall, forcing its closure.
-Many of the rides were installed at another one of Tulsa's facilities, Lakeview Amusement Park near the Mohawk Zoo.
-Investors bought the buildings and lease in September 1958 to build what became the Crystal City Shopping Center, a major shopping venue for West Tulsans, with an anchoring bowling alley called Crystal Bowl.
+A second amusement park called Sunset Plunge Amusement Park was located North of Walterr-Fuller Addition and just SW of the Holly Refinery along the interabang line in Sec 23 T19N R12E in West Tulsa.
+It had a swimming pool, dance hall, Rollercoaster (called the Jack Rabbit), and numerous rides.
+It opened in 1920.

 In June 2006, the Southwest Tulsa Main Street Committee had plans to present a request to the city of Tulsa for support of an Urban Main Street program covering Southwest Boulevard from OSU Medical Center to Crystal City.
 The request is the first step toward getting the area certified as part of the Oklahoma Main Street program, which should help the West Tulsa area economically.

 Tulsa's Red Fork area has been selected by the Oklahoma Department of Commerce to be the city's first designated Urban Main Street Community.
 The Red Fork Main Street encompasses two blocks on either side of Southwest Boulevard extending from the Arkansas River to 49th West Avenue.
 Being part of the state program provides access to technical support, planning, expertise and resources that help communities preserve historic buildings and make them economically viable.
 The City Council agreed to a three-year, $150,000 commitment to take part in the program.
 Matching funds were pledged by numerous individuals and businesses.